Actindo-AG/Documentation/EDI/Operation/04_ManageLineItemsFileStt.md

 3. Click the ![Add string attribute](../../Assets/Icons/Plus03.png "[Add string attribute]") (Add string attribute) button to the right of the *D_1082* row.
      - To the right of the *D_1082* row only the ![Delete attribute](../../Assets/Icons/Trash10.png "[Delete attribute]")(Delete attribute) button is available now, with which you can remove the data, if required.
 The field name and description are no longer displayed in italics.
     - The *S_LIN* segment is now highlighted in red.
-This indicates that the segment contains data, but not all required data for the EDIFACT message structure are filled.
+This indicates that the segment contains data, but not all required data for the EDIFACT message structure is filled.
     - The string attribute has been marked for a later data mapping.

     ![D_1082 row](../../Assets/Screenshots/EDI/Operation/ExportDefLIN1082.png "[D_1082 row]")